 This new beginning was going to be so great that they were to forget all that had happened in the past.

 Jesus said a similar thing when in answer to a question John the Baptist’s disciples asked about His disciples not fasting.
-He answered, in essence by saying you can’t mix a new thing with the old.
+He answered, by saying you can’t mix a new thing with the old.
 If you both the new and old will be destroyed.

 Matthew 9:14-17 NIV Then John’s disciples came and asked him, “How is it that we and the Pharisees fast often, but your disciples do not fast?”
 Jesus answered, “How can the guests of the bridegroom mourn while he is with them?
 The time will come when the bridegroom will be taken from them; then they will fast.
 “No one sews a patch of unshrunk cloth on an old garment, for the patch will pull away from the garment, making the tear worse.
 Neither do people pour new wine into old wineskins.
 If they do, the skins will burst; the wine will run out and the wineskins will be ruined.
 No, they pour new wine into new wineskins, and both are preserved.”